 A degree may open the door to a variety of opportunities and diverse career paths.
 The degree programs offered at CTU will not necessarily lead to the featured careers.
-This collection of articles is intended to help inform and guide you through the process of determining which level of degree and types of certifications align with your desired career path.
+This article is intended to help inform and guide you through the process of determining which level of degree and types of certifications align with your desired career path.

-Business is a practical field of study for most students because organizations, regardless of industry, largely rely on business principles to prosper.
-Therefore, individuals with a business education may be well positioned to either start their own business or excel in a variety of roles in an industry they find interesting.
+Business is a practical field of study for many students because organizations, regardless of industry, rely on business principles to prosper.
+Individuals with business and management degrees may be well positioned to start their own business or pursue a variety of roles in an industry they find interesting.

-Employers also seem to appreciate the versatility of a business degree as much as students.
-According to a study from the National Association of Colleges and Employers (NACE), more than 75% of companies surveyed planned to hire business majors at all degree levels in 2016.
-It was further reported that business-related degrees claimed six of the 10 most in-demand degrees of 2016, including accounting (54.4%), finance (50.6%), business administration and management (47.8%), management information systems (40.6%), supply chain management (37.2%) and marketing (35.6%).1
+Employers also seem to appreciate the versatility of a business degree.
+According to a 2019 survey from the National Association of Colleges and Employers (NACE), 83.2% of companies responding planned to hire different types of business majors at all degree levels in 2019.
+It was further reported that business-related degrees accounted for five of the 10 most in-demand bachelor’s degrees, including finance (64.4%), accounting (61.4%), business administration and management (54.5%), management information systems (48.5%), and logistics/supply chain management (48.5%).1

 Types of Business Degrees